adam-srut/QD-engine/README.md

 ---
 ### Running dynamics
-To run the exact quantum dynamics in a split-operator formalism, some essential parameters has to be provided in the YAML input file.
+To run the exact quantum dynamics using the split-operator formalism, some essential parameters has to be provided in the YAML input file.
 A mininal working example of input file is showed bellow:
 ```
 # Input file for Quantum Dynamics Engine
 # Number of dimensions: